King and Prince of Wales greet mourners in queue for Queen’s lying in state

 Home Secretary Suella Braverman and mayor of London Sadiq Khan were also present.

-Early on Saturday morning, the Department for Digital, Culture, Media and Sport’s queue tracker warned people not to travel to join the back of the lying in state queue.
+Early on Saturday, the Department for Digital, Culture, Media and Sport’s queue tracker warned people not to travel to join the back of the queue.

-Although it was a very bright morning in central London temperatures remained cool, particularly in the shade, at around 12C.
+Although it was a very bright morning in central London, temperatures remained cool, particularly in the shade, at about 12C.

-Alfie, 11, from Lancashire, wore his Scouts uniform complete with Platinum Jubilee badge, to join the queue for the lying in state.

-His grandmother, Karen Todd, said: “Alfie really wanted to pay his respects to the Queen, and he wanted to come in his Scout uniform to honour her.

 Later, the Queen’s grandchildren will stand guard around her coffin.

-William will be joined by his brother the Duke of Sussex in wearing uniform at Westminster Hall.
+William will be joined by his brother the Duke of Sussex, wearing uniform, at Westminster Hall.

-But royal sources say the King has decided his youngest son can wear uniform for the vigil, saying he will stand at the foot of the coffin, with William at the head.
+But royal sources say the King has decided his youngest son can wear uniform for the vigil.
+He will stand at the foot of the coffin, with William at the head.

 William will be flanked by his cousins Zara Tindall and Peter Phillips, while Harry will be with Princesses Beatrice and Eugenie, with Lady Louise Windsor and her brother Viscount Severn at the middle of the coffin.

-On Friday evening, the Queen’s children – Charles, the Duke of York, the Princess Royal and the Earl of Wessex – took part in their own vigil.
+On Friday the Queen’s children – Charles, the Duke of York, the Princess Royal and the Earl of Wessex – held their own vigil.

-On Saturday, Prime Minster Liz Truss will meet the prime ministers of Australia and New Zealand – Anthony Albanese and Jacinda Ardern – at the Government’s Chevening country residence, a No 10 spokesperson said.
+Prime Minister Liz Truss concluded meetings with her counterparts from Australia and New Zealand at the Government’s Chevening country residence.

-On Sunday, Ms Truss will meet Irish Taoiseach Micheal Martin, Canadian premier Justin Trudeau, Polish President Andrzej Duda and US President Joe Biden at Downing Street.
+The Prime Minister spoke to Australian PM Anthony Albanese and New Zealand’s PM Jacinda Ardern and is expected to hold a call with the Crown Prince of Saudi Arabia, Mohammed bin Salman, on Saturday.

+She also spoke to the UAE president and ruler of Abu Dhabi, Sheikh Mohammed bin Zayed Al Nahyan.

 Register for free to continue reading